-Interface / Data Transmission Controls:
+Interface / Data Transmission Controls

 Interface / data transmission controls provide for the timely, accurate, and complete processing of information between applications and other feeder and receiving systems on an on-going basis.
-Due to inconsistent adherence to policies and procedures related to key information system controls, we noted the following weaknesses and deficiencies during our testing:
+Due to inconsistent adherence to policies and procedures related to key information system controls, we noted the following control deficiency during our testing:

-- Controls were not in place to validate that data transmitted to applications is complete and accurate. - Comprehensive interface / data transmission design documentation is not in place.
+Comprehensive interface / data transmission design documentation is not in place.

-Without documentation specifying the data fields being transmitted from one system to another, as well as controls in place to validate that all data from the source system was transmitted to the target system in appropriate formats, there is an increased risk that that data processing was incomplete.
-Additionally, incomplete or inaccurate data may transfer between systems which may impact the completeness, accuracy, and validity of data.
+Without comprehensive documentation specifying the responsibilities of personnel involved in the interface process as well as controls in place to validate that all data from the source system was transmitted to the target system in appropriate formats, there is an increased risk that that data processing was incomplete or not restricted to appropriate personnel.
+Additionally, incomplete or inaccurate data may transfer between systems, which may impact the completeness, accuracy, and validity of data.